The Sun House

 Though George Wilcox designed several other Craftsman homes in Ukiah, and a scattering of other Craftsman bungalows exist in the town, the Sun House remains its most famous example.
 This is in good part due, of course, to its distinctive inhabitants.
 Taken together, the Hudsons and the Sun House are the embodiment of Arts and Crafts ideals, and leave a local legacy of an international movement.

-The Sun House is proud to be included on the Historic Artists’ Homes & Studios website.
+The Sun House is proud to be a member of the Historic Artists’ Homes & Studios program.